JulePralle/SDC_Term1_Project5_VehicleDetection/README.md

 ### 1.2 Compute HOG Features

-The scikit-image package has a built in function to extract Histogram of Oriented Gradient features.
+The scikit-image package has a built-in function to extract Histogram of Oriented Gradient features.
 The next figure shows an example of a feature extraction of all HOG channels from a car and non-car image using the YCrCb color space and HOG parameters of orientations=9, pixels_per_cell=(8, 8) and cells_per_block=(2, 2).

 ![alt text][image1]